nghiant2710/docs/parallella-hdmi-resin-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Parallella.
+The Python buildpack image for Python apps.